-The EKO Core may well be at the centre of the gradual adoption.
+The EKO Core may well be at the center of the gradual adoption.

-The stethoscope is sturdy in design, comfortable to use, and most importantly delivers clear amplified auscultation sounds of both heart and lungs, and works well on both adult and paediatric patients.
+The stethoscope is sturdy in design, comfortable to use, and most importantly delivers clear amplified auscultation sounds of both heart and lungs, and works well on both adult and pediatric patients.

 Clearly, the software aspect of any electronic stethoscope is what sets itself apart from the competition.

 After downloading the app you can easily connect the EKO Core to your iPhone or Android device via Bluetooth.

 Then, when you use the stethoscope (on auscultation exam for example) you can follow up by using your device to, record and store the sounds.

 You can also annotate these sound files too, clearly defining the area of the body they came from during the process of the examination.